marcinjahn/technology-notebook/src/docs/programming/angular/ngrx.md

 ```

-Effects typically return observable returning NgRx actions.
+Effects typically return observable of NgRx actions.
 That's because
-effects are kind of in-between stuff that happens when we invoke some action.
+effect is a kind of an in-between step that happens when we invoke some action.
 Example of that could be an effect that:

 1. Listens for the *[Auth] Login Start* actions